Joseph Holbrook

+Biography

-Holbrook was born in what was then Florence, New York.
+Holbrook was born on January 16, 1806, in Florence, New York.
 Where he was born was later separated into the town of Annsville, New York.
 His father Moses Holbrook had moved to New York from Massachusetts.
 Holbrook's father died when he was seven years old, and he then moved to Massachusetts with his grandfather.
 This was primarily to give him better access to schools.
-When he was 19 he returned to Annisville.
+At age 19, he returned to Annisville.
 Due to his mother having remarried, however, he returned to Massachusetts after a few weeks.
 He worked as a farm laborer in his grandfather's household for the next two years and then moved to Nassau, New York, where he found work as a farm laborer.

-In the winter of 1827-1828 Holbrook was a school teacher in Annisville for a three-month term.
+In winter of 1827–28, Holbrook was a school teacher in Annisville for a three-month term.
 He then returned to Sturbridge, Massachusetts, and worked for a farmer in the general vicinity of where his grandfather lived for a time.
-In December 1828 he began to work in the lead mines of Sturbridge.
+In December 1828, he began to work in the lead mines of Sturbridge.
 He was injured while mining and then returned to farm work, this time for Hezekiah Allen.
 Allen also had hired a young woman, Nancy Lampson, to help his wife in cheese making, spinning and other household chores.
 Holbrook fell in love with her, went west to Genesee County, New York, where his mother had moved to and bought a farm in Wethersfield, New York (which would be split off into Wyoming County, New York, in 1841).
 He then returned to Massachusetts and married Lampson.
 He became a farmer in Wethersfield in 1830.

-In 1832 Holbrook first encountered Mormons.
+In 1832, Holbrook first encountered Mormons.
 The first messengers of that church he encountered were Evan Greene, a son of John P. Greene, and Lorenzo D. Young, Evan Greene's uncle.
 They did not have a copy of the Book of Mormon, which Holbrook sought, but he was eventually able to get one from his cousin Mary Ann Angel.
 He was baptized by Leonard Rich in January 1833.